muuyo/asw-modding-book/src/modding-mesh/mesh-extracting.md

 You're looking to use either [Fmodel](../tools/fmodel.md), or [Umodel](../tools/umodel.md).
 Learn how to set each up at the links above.
-Umodel is a more antiquated piece of software, however *as of now* it's the only one which exports material names correctly; so I would recommend using it.
-Fmodel is more recent, and I personally prefer using it, however it does not do so.
-It's still usually easier to export animations using it (and these can be used on Umodel exports), though, so find whatever workflow fits for you.
+Umodel is a more antiquated piece of software; Fmodel is more recent, and I personally prefer using it.
+As well, it seems to currently be the only software that supports exporting material names, animations and every other asset!
+Umodel is mostly here for posterity.

 <hr>